aws-solutions-library-samples/guidance-for-iso20022-messaging-workflows-on-aws/README.md

 ![Architecture Diagram](./docs/architecture.png "Event Driven Architecture")

-The following steps explain the end-to-end lifecycle of the payments processing throughout the reference architecture diagram from above:
+Step-by-step guidance for reference architecture diagram from above:

-1. API consumer calls regional AUTH endpoint associated with region specific Amazon Cognito’s client id and client secret and receives OAuth 2.0 access token (to be used with all subsequent API requests)
+1. API consumer calls regional AUTH endpoint associated with region specific Amazon Cognito's client id and client secret and receives OAuth 2.0 access token (to be used with all subsequent API requests)

 2. API consumer calls regional API endpoint associated with Transaction MSA and receives HTTP 200 with response payload that includes transaction id (to be used with all subsequent API requests)

 3. Transaction MSA generates UUID v4, verifies if it's unique within current partition in Amazon DynamoDB (transaction table) and records step in DynamoDB (status = ACCP); otherwise retries up to 3 times

 4. API consumer calls regional API endpoint associated with Incoming Queue and passes transaction id as HTTP header and ISO 20022 incoming message as HTTP body (this step starts internal event driven workflow)

 5. Incoming MSA consumes ISO 20022 message from Incoming Queue, stores it into S3 bucket (incoming path), records step in DynamoDB (status = ACTC) and pushes incoming message to Processing Queue

-6. Processing MSA consumes ISO 20022 message from Processing Queue, runs technical and business validations including sync calls to other MSAs: FIPS-140-2 / KYC / AML / Fraud / Liquidity / etc., records step in DynamoDB (status = ACSP or RJCT) and pushes ISO 20022 confirmation or rejection message to Releasing Queue
+6. Processing MSA consumes ISO 20022 message from Processing Queue, runs technical and business validations including sync calls to other MSAs:
+FIPS-140-2 / KYC / AML / Fraud / Liquidity / etc., records step in DynamoDB
+(status = ACSP or RJCT) and pushes ISO 20022 confirmation or rejection message to Releasing Queue

 7. Releasing MSA consumes ISO 20022 message from Releasing Queue, stores it into S3 bucket (outgoing path), records step in DynamoDB (status = ACSC or RJCT) and pushes notification to Amazon SNS

 8. API consumer calls regional API endpoint associated with Outgoing MSA and receives HTTP 200 with ISO 20022 outgoing message as response payload

 9. Timeout MSA executes every 15 sec to retrieve any transaction that exceeds SLA, generates rejection ISO 20022 message, stores it in S3 (outgoing path) and records new step in DynamoDB (status = RJCT)

 10. OPTIONALLY, for on-prem downstream systems leverage existing messaging capabilities (e.g. IBM MQ, or Kafka, etc); deploy the same tool in the cloud and use native replication between on-prem and cloud

 11. MQ Reader MSA consumes messages from cloud based MQ and submits them to Incoming API (see steps 1 through 5 from above)

 12. MQ Writer MSA consumes messages from Outgoing API and pushes them to cloud based MQ (see steps 1, 2 and 9 from above)

 ## Getting Started